The Rediscovery of Man

 Even a used paperback copy of this work can bring in hundreds of

 dollars on the web.
 And for good reason.
-Linebarger’s career involved
+Linebarger’s career

-combatants—seasoned troops whose training and values made them
+enemy combatants—seasoned troops whose training and values

-famous short story, “Scanners Live in Vain,” Smith describes a guild of
+famous short story, “Scanners Live in Vain,” Smith describes a guild

-space pilots who are required to cut off much of their neural
+of space pilots who are required to cut off much of their neural

 hardwiring—rendering them deaf-mutes—in order to withstand the